-Central Wisconsin Center is a state residential and short-term treatment facility for individuals with developmental disabilities.
+Central Wisconsin Center is a residential and short-term treatment facility for individuals with developmental disabilities.

-SWC is a state operated Intermediate Care Facility for Individuals with Intellectual Disabilities (ICF/IID) that specializes in serving individuals with intellectual disabilities, often combined with mental illness and certain problem behaviors.
-The facility is located in southern Wisconsin near Union Grove.
+SWC serves individuals with intellectual disabilities, often combined with mental illness and certain problem behaviors.

 Located in Madison, MMHI primarily provides services to individuals with a mental illness and involvement with the criminal justice system.